emgsilva/esilva.net/_posts/2020-09-22-sociotechnical_architecture-traits_and_strategies.md

 </p>
 </details>

-<details><summary>Tech Leads / Software Architects as enabler teams to scale & support Product Teams more efficiently on a large tech-driven organization (click to expand)</summary>
+<details><summary>Tech Leads / Software Architects as enabler teams to scale & support Product Teams more efficiently on a large tech-enabled organization (click to expand)</summary>
 <p>

 > Work-in-progress